ruby/ruby/README.md

     $ git ls-remote git://github.com/ruby/ruby.git

-## Ruby home-page
+## Ruby home page

-The URL of the Ruby home-page is:
+The URL of the Ruby home page is:

 http://www.ruby-lang.org/

 ## Mailing list

 There is a mailing list to talk about Ruby.
-To subscribe this list, please send the following phrase
+To subscribe this list, please send the following phrase:

     subscribe